 Signs of Abuse

 Ultimately, sometimes you know in your gut that something is wrong.
-Trust your instincts and call the LGOA to report anything suspicious.
+Trust your instincts and call the SCDOA to report anything suspicious.

 According to the National Council on Aging, elder abuse can take many forms.
 Perpetrators may include children, other family members, or spouses—as well as staff at nursing homes, assisted living, and other facilities.